 You go ahead, Nancy.

-I never uh deployed to uh the Middle East and fought.
+I never deployed to the Middle East and fought.

-I got out in 2002, but I was you know, on the front lines as an air marshal.
+I got out in 2002, but I was on the front lines as an air marshal.

 That is a dangerous enemy.

-Yeah, and they're cunning in a way, in a way that they don't regard the traditional construct of a 1947 National Security Act.
+Yeah, and they're cunning in a way that they don't regard the traditional construct of the 1947 National Security Act.

 They don't care about Geneva conventions.

-Everything to them is what I can get my hands on, I'm gonna exploit towards my end state.
+Everything to them is what I can get my hands on, I'm going to exploit towards my end state.

 So this is what Donald Trump is talking about when he says you have to engage the enemy as the enemy sets the engagement.